-Statistical analyses will be performed using R version 4.2.265.
+Statistical analyses will be performed using R version 4.2.366.
 We do not expect missing values for investments since this will be the primary outcome measure, and a failure to collect these data will lead to exclusion from the study.
 Further, given the nature of the primary outcome variable with only four possible levels (0,4,8,12), there is no possibility for a single value to deviate strongly from the bulk of distribution and hence, there is no need to define and remove outliers.

-Visual inspection of floor and ceiling effects will be performed as quality checks.
-A floor effect (i.e., no investment made in the placebo condition is frequent) would be undesirable, but not problematic, since our directional, one-sided, hypotheses predicts an increase, not a decrease, of interpersonal trust after OXT administration.
+First, visual inspection of floor and ceiling effects will be performed as quality checks.
+A floor effect (i.e., no investment made in the placebo condition is frequent) would be unproblematic, since our directional, one-sided, hypotheses predicts an increase, not a decrease, of interpersonal trust after OXT administration.
 In contrast, a ceiling effect (i.e., the highest investment is chosen frequently in the placebo condition), would decrease the power to detect an effect of OXT on investments.
-We will report the distribution of investment and will take potential ceiling effects into account in our statistical analyses Pilot data collected between January and June 2021 from a total of 16 participants (n=9 in the placebo group) did not reveal visual floor or ceiling effects (see Figure 1b).
+We will report the distribution of investments and formally evaluate the presence of a ceiling effect using the proportional odds assumption65,67, i.e., that the effect of an independent variable is constant for each increase in the level of the response (here, investment levels).
+In case of the presence of a ceiling effect based on this criterion (brant67 and nnet65 test reveal a p ≤ .05), we will conduct three separate binary logistic (BL) models, comparing the individual investments (I: 0=0 and 4/8/12=1; II: 0/4=0 and 8/12=1; III: 0/4/8=0 and 12=1) between the OXT and the placebo group (see Hypothesis 1a).
+Pilot data collected between January and June 2021 from a total of 16 participants (n=9 in the placebo group) did not reveal visual floor or ceiling effects (see Figure 1b).

 IGTS scores will be calculated by taking the mean of the nine items, measured on a 7-point Likert scale.
 The reliability of the IGTS has been found to be acceptable (α=.83 in a population of 600 non-student residents between 20-59 years with an approximately equal sex ratio for each 10-year age cluster who were living in a wealthy neighborhood in Japan) and the scale correlates moderately with behavioral measures of trustworthiness (r=.25) and trust (r=.29)36.
 SPSRQ-RC scores will be measured using 20 items scored on a 5-point Likert scale; odd item scores will be summed to create a sensitivity to punishment (SP) score, even item scores will be summed to create a sensitivity to reward (SR) score.
-The reliability of both subscales is acceptable (α=.86 for the SP subscale, and α=.82 for the SR subscale in a population of 796 participants between 18-54 years (71% female) that were enrolled in courses at a large East Coast university in the United States76).
+The reliability of both subscales is acceptable (α=.86 for the SP subscale, and α=.82 for the SR subscale in a population of 796 participants between 18-54 years (71% female) that were enrolled in courses at a large East Coast university in the United States78).
 NOSE scores will be measured over five items on a 5-point Likert scale (ranging from 0 to 4), summed, and multiplied by 5 to allow for a range of scores between 0 and 100.
-These scores are used to categorize mild (range 5-25), moderate (range 30-50), severe (range 55-75), or extreme (range 80-100) nasal obstruction77.
+These scores are used to categorize mild (range 5-25), moderate (range 30-50), severe (range 55-75), or extreme (range 80-100) nasal obstruction80.
 Missing questionnaire scores will be treated as missing values in regression analyses, and the respective participants will be omitted from analyses that involve the particular questionnaire.